-The Mission of the Student Representative Council is to represent students to the administration, encourage relationships between students and administration and work with peers to develop disciple-leaders.
+The Mission of the Student Representative Council is to represent students to the administration, encourage relationships between students and administration, and work with peers to develop Disciple Leaders.

 We Represent Students by:

-- Sitting on and actively participating in administrative councils
+Attending and actively participating in administrative councils

 - Each council member sits on at least one administrative council and represents the voice of the students in the decision-making process.